 Upon completion, a copy of this form shall be provided to the vessel master.
 Subsequently, a copy should also be transmitted to the SPRFMO Executive Secretary within 15 days.
 If this cannot be achieved, then the reasons for the delay and an estimated submission date shall be transmitted to the SPRFMO Executive Secretary within 15 days of the completion of the inspection.

 If the information collected provides evidence that a breach of any SPRFMO CMM has occurred, then this form should be transmitted to the competent port State authorities (who shall forward a copy to the SPRFMO Executive Secretary and to the relevant point of contact as soon as possible and no later than 5 working days).

+ANNEX 4

+Elements of a training programme for port State inspectors

+Elements of a training programme for port State inspectors should include at least the following areas:

+Ethics;

+Health, safety and security issues;

+Applicable national laws and regulations, areas of competence and conservation and management measures of relevant RFMOs, and applicable international law;

+Collection, evaluation and preservation of evidence;

+General inspection procedures such as report writing and interview techniques;

+Analysis of information, such as logbooks, electronic documentation and vessel history (name, ownership and flag State), required for the validation of information given by the master of the vessel;

+Vessel boarding and inspection, including hold inspections and calculation of vessel hold volumes;

+Verification and validation of information related to landings, transshipments, processing and fish remaining onboard, including utilizing conversion factors for the various species and products;

+Identification of fish species, using where possible genetic testing,, and the measurement of length and other biological parameters;

+Identification of vessels and gear, and techniques for the inspection and measurement of gear;

+Equipment and operation of VMS and other electronic tracking systems; and

+Actions to be taken following an inspection.